dmbarbour/glas/docs/GlasApps.md

 ### Live Coding

 My vision for glas systems involves code being updated at runtime.
-Usefully, atomic steps allow for atomic update of code at %yield boundaries.
+Logically, code updates can be applied atomically, between %yield steps.
+Even in case of a distributed runtime, we can support a wavefront consistent with transactions, like updating mirrored state.

 Unfortunately, anonymous control-flow state, e.g. current continuation of 'main', is difficult to robustly translate.
 Favoring predictable update, we instead modify only named function calls.
 But we can recompile and typecheck the continuation in context of updated functions, seeking safe transition points.

 Programmers can design with live coding in mind.
 For example, they may favor tail-recursive loops as more amenable to live coding than a '%loop' structure for a long-running loop.
 To further support robust transition of code, we run 'switch' as the first operation in the updated code, retrying as needed.
 This provides an opportunity to defer transition or explicitly manage critical state.

+## Futures and Promises (Tentative)

+A useful pattern for asynchronous interaction is construction of `(Future<T>, Promise<T>)` pairs.
+The promise is linear and represents a single-assignment reference.
+The promised data is readable through the future.
+Ideally, holding the future is equivalent to holding the promised data modulo reflection APIs, thus futures are linear unless we guarantee promised data is non-linear.

+Compared to full references, futures and promises have simpler interaction static dataflow analysis, linear types, and garbage collection.
+Of course, futures and promises are also less flexible, but users can model channels, e.g. `type Chan<T> = Future<(T, Chan<T>)|()>`, or more sophisticated structures to support most asynchronous interactions.

+A viable API:
+* `sys.promise.*` -
+  * `new : (Promise<T>, Future<T>)` - returns an associated promise and future pair, runtime-ephemeral.
+The promise is linear, but future is non-linear.
+Writing linear data to the promise is a type error, diverging at runtime if detected at runtime.
+  * `new.linear : (Promise<T>, Future<T>)` - As `new` but with a linear future and the promise accepts linear data when written.
+  * `read(Future<T>) : T` - await a future.
+This diverges unless the associated promise is assigned.
+  * `write(Promise<T>, T)` - assign a promise.
+This data becomes available within the current transaction, but only becomes visible outside the current transaction after commit.
+* `sys.refl.promise.*` -
+  * `called(Promise) : Promise | FAIL` - returns argument only if the promise has been 'called', i.e. if it seems there is current demand for the promised data.
+Monotonic: will implicitly 'call' the associated future in case we're observing temporary demand.
+  * `call(Future) : Future` - This marks a Future as in-demand for purpose of a `called` check.
+Idempotent and monotonic: once committed, 'called' will always pass, and 'forgotten' will always fail.
+  * `forgotten(Promise) : () | FAIL` - allows dropping a promise if the future will not be observed.
+This relies on a garbage collector to decide when the future has fallen from scope.
+  * `fulfilled(Future) : Future | FAIL` - returns argument if the future is immediately available, i.e. such that 'read' returns immediately and does not diverge.
+This allows roughly observing the timing for when a promise is fulfilled.

+In theory, we can also support database-ephemeral futures and promises.
+I do not recommend this because those become too awkward in context of network disruption or node failure while an application holds the promise.

+*Note:* It is feasible to implement futures and promises in terms of a 'sys.state.ref' API.
+But built-in support allows for a few optimizations.

 ## HTTP

-The 'app.http' method receives HTTP requests not intercepted by the runtime.
+The 'http' method receives HTTP requests not intercepted by the runtime.

 Instead of operating on a raw binary, this receives an environment of methods from the runtime providing features to swiftly route on the URL and access headers, and also write a valid, structured response.
 For details, I intend to borrow inspiration from the huge range of existing web server frameworks.

-The 'app.http' method is not implicitly atomic, but it's convenient if most requests are atomic.
+The 'http' method is not implicitly atomic, but it's convenient if most requests are atomic.
 Atomic requests are both more RESTful and more widely accessible.

 *Aside:* Based on application settings and user configuration, we could automatically open a browser window after the application starts to provide a GUI.